bmazzarol/Tuxedo/Tuxedo.SourceGenerator/README.md

 They can also be used to parse, not just validate.

-A very common use case is running a predicate which also results in some alternative type being created via the process.
+A very common use case is running a predicate which also results in some alternative value being created via the process.

 Take a string that should also be a valid Guid.
 It would be good to produce a valid guid as a result of the refinement process.